-Special Topics in Architecture Design Theory and Criticism: Read Less [-] ARCH 240 Advanced Study of Energy and Environment 3 Units Terms offered: Spring 2020, Spring 2019, Spring 2018 Minimizing energy use is a cornerstone of designing and operating sustainable buildings, and attention to energy issues can often lead to greatly improved indoor environmental quality.
+Special Topics in Architecture Design Theory and Criticism: Read Less [-] ARCH 240 Advanced Study of Energy and Environment 3 Units Terms offered: Spring 2021, Spring 2020, Spring 2019 Minimizing energy use is a cornerstone of designing and operating sustainable buildings, and attention to energy issues can often lead to greatly improved indoor environmental quality.
 For designers, using computer-based energy analysis tools are important not only to qualify for sustainability ratings and meet energy codes, but also to develop intuition about what makes buildings perform well.
 This course will present quantitative and qualitative methods for assessing energy performance during design of both residential and commercial buildings.
 Students will get hands-on experience with state-of-the-art software -- ranging from simple to complex -- to assess the performance of building components and whole-building designs.
 Advanced Study of Energy and Environment: Read More [+] Rules & Requirements Credit Restrictions: Students will receive no credit for Architecture 240 after taking Architecture 240A.
 Hours & Format Fall and/or spring: 15 weeks - 1.5 hours of lecture and 3 hours of laboratory per week Additional Details Subject/Course Level: Architecture/Graduate Grading: Letter grade.

-Advanced Study of Energy and Environment: Read Less [-] ARCH 241 Research Methods in Building Sciences 3 Units Terms offered: Fall 2020, Fall 2018, Fall 2017 Required for doctoral students in the area of environmental physics.
-Research Methods in Building Sciences: Read More [+] Rules & Requirements Repeat rules: Course may be repeated for credit without restriction.
+Advanced Study of Energy and Environment: Read Less [-] ARCH 241 Research Methods in Building Sciences 3 Units Terms offered: Fall 2020, Fall 2018, Fall 2017 This class provides training in research skills and critical thinking in the field of Architecture, Building Science, Engineering with a focus on energy use, indoor environmental quality, and human well-being.
+Readings will cover both building science and technology theory and research methods, and classes will be organized around a series of individual and group homework.
+Topics will include literature review, design of experiments/simulations, physical measurements, postoccupancy evaluation, statistical analysis, data visualization, and spreading of scientific results.
+Research Methods in Building Sciences: Read More [+] Rules & Requirements Prerequisites: The class is targeted towards Building Science MS/ PhD, MArch, BA in Architecture, and MS/PhD in Engineering students or consent of instructor Repeat rules: Course may be repeated for credit without restriction.
 Hours & Format Fall and/or spring: 15 weeks - 3 hours of seminar per week Additional Details Subject/Course Level: Architecture/Graduate Grading: Letter grade.